 I believe the following qualifications should apply to PM:

 Good communicator amount cross-functional team.

 - Most product idea come from executive level, chances are, they are not product experts, they only have the blur vision or rough idea.
-Good PM need to understand what the boss really what, even if the boss get confused occasionally, PM need to help with traffic grooming, try to find the real destination and suggest the possible diplomatic route.
+Good PM need to understand what the boss really want, even if the boss get confused occasionally, PM need to help with traffic grooming, try to find the real destination and suggest the possible diplomatic route.

 - Translate the final product into human language, make sense for all team members, including both product and operation teams.
 In this case, prototypes need to be presented, since human beings adapt new ideas easily with graphical presentation.
 In development phase, PM needs to get in touch with developers in real time specially when the Product Requirement Document, PRD is not detailed enough during short development period.

 - Understand the operation strategy and work closely with operation team.
 This is essential for most operation-driven project, because products need to be used eventually to be successful, and users’ feedback is vital for future improvement.
 Therefore by hearing people’s voice in reality means developers can quickly adjust existing problem before things are too off the track.
 Not mentioning some features need to be further developed under certain promotion activities, if the PM is not following close enough, they might just miss the opportunities.